Adrian-Silver/KCSE-Data-Analysis/README.md

 Over the years, only 25.91% of students achieved quality grades while 74.09% failed to qualify for University.

-In 2011, there was the least gap between quality grades and non-quality grades In 2016, there was the largest gap between quality grades and non-quality grades.
+In 2011, there was the least gap between quality grades and non-quality grades.
+In 2016, there was the largest gap between quality grades and non-quality grades.